south dakota women's prison

 The South Dakota Women's Prison opened and was dedicated on October 23, 1997.

 The Women's Prison portion of the facility constitutes the majority of the 78,000 square foot building.
-There is a minimum security unit located outside the perimeter fence, known as Unit E. Another minimum security unit, the Intensive Methamphetamine Treatment Unit, is located nearby in the former DCI Training Building.
+The Pierre Community Work Center houses minimum-security inmates on work release and community service status, as well as parolees in the Community Transition Program.
+The Pierre Community Work Center and the Intensive Methamphetamine Treatment Unit are located in the former DCI Training Building.

 Prison Industries at the Women's Prison includes data entry for government agencies.